(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Benefits of a column array – sound separation

-Don’t be fooled – the brilliant tweeter stack folds into the unit for a portable package.
+Don’t be fooled – the brilliant 2″ driver stack folds into the unit for a portable package.
+For weddings, live music, and DJ sets, it’s a very smart system.

 4 separate inputs for instruments & equipment makes this terrific for the professional users and small bands/groups.
 If you’re looking for throwing a live performance or sound-focused thing, I’d pick this one up in a heartbeat and a pair of 2 will weigh the same as a Teufel Rockster while offering L/R stereo sound.